CMC and its SiEPIC partner professors are offering this legendary Silicon Photonics Fabrication Workshop online.

 - CAD tools: K-layout, Siemens Tanner and Calibre

-- Design for test and design for fabrication
+- Design for test (DFT) and design for fabrication (DFF)

 Access to Tools

-- Siemens– Siemens offers workshop attendees from academic institutions no-cost access to Tanner and Calibre licenses during the workshop and following the workshop, for the purpose of completing their workshop designs.
-License accesses for industrial participants will be reviewed by Siemens (Mentor) on a case-by-case basis.
+- Siemens – Siemens offers workshop attendees from academic institutions no-cost access to Tanner and Calibre licenses during the workshop and following the workshop, for the purpose of completing their course designs.
+License access for industrial participants will be reviewed by Siemens (Mentor) on a case-by-case basis.

-- ANSYS Lumerical– UBC offers workshop attendees inside of Canada no-cost access to Lumerical teaching license during the workshop and following the workshop for the purpose of completing their workshop designs.
-Participants who are located outside of Canada must be self-licensed to the Ansys Lumerical tools.
+- ANSYS Lumerical – Lumerical offers workshop attendees no-cost access to Lumerical workshop licenses during the workshop and following the workshop for the purpose of completing their course designs.
+Participants who are located outside of Canada may be self-licensed to the Ansys Lumerical tools.

-- IPKISS and IPKISS AWG Designer from Luceda Photonics– Luceda offers workshop attendees no-cost access to Luceda’s evaluation licenses for 30 days starting from the workshop.
+- IPKISS and IPKISS AWG Designer from Luceda Photonics – Luceda offers workshop attendees no-cost access evaluation licenses for 30 days starting from the workshop.

-If you have any comments or questions regarding the workshop content or registration, please contact Jessica Zhang.
+If you have any comments or questions regarding the course content or registration, please contact Jessica Zhang.

-Workshop cancellations must be received in writing at least one (1) week before the beginning date of the workshop in question to receive a full refund of the registration fee.
+Event cancellations must be received in writing at least one (1) week before the beginning date of the course in question to receive a full refund of the registration fee.
 A cancellation made after the deadline will not receive a refund.
-CMC Microsystems makes no commitments on refunds for travel or accommodations.